hpohlmeyer/graphql-tools-bug-repro/README.md

 </details>

 In this case all the fields are optional, but if they aren’t the query will fail, but even with optional fields, this is not the expected behavior.

+## Untransformed version
+You can get the untransformed version by running `npm run start:untransformed`.